The Science Behind

 Executive Summary

-Zone Pedal controls your smart trainer's resistance using heart rate as the primary feedback signal, rather than fixed power targets.
-The system uses a feedforward-first control architecture with a recursive Bayesian estimator that learns your personal cardiac gain—the relationship between how hard you pedal and how your heart responds.
+On supported steady workouts, Zone Pedal can guide compatible smart-trainer resistance using heart rate as the primary feedback signal, rather than fixed power targets.
+That control requires the trainer to have usable resistance headroom above its floor.
+The system uses a feedforward-first control architecture with a recursive Bayesian estimator that learns your personal cardiac gain: the relationship between how hard you pedal and how your heart responds.

 Conventional smart trainers use ERG mode: they hold a fixed power regardless of your physiological state.
 During prolonged exercise, cardiac drift causes heart rate to rise 5–20 bpm at constant power (Coyle & Gonzalez-Alonso 2001).
 ERG mode ignores this.
-Zone Pedal reduces power to maintain the prescribed heart rate zone, preserving the intended training stimulus.
+When the trainer has room to respond, Zone Pedal can reduce power to keep the ride closer to the prescribed heart rate zone; when it is already at the floor, the app labels that limitation instead of reporting clean controller authority.

 |---|---|---|---|

-All validation is synthetic or computational.
+Validation is synthetic or computational, with real-ride replay used to characterize behavior on recorded rides.
 No clinical trial has been conducted.
 No IRB review has been performed.
 Zone Pedal is a fitness application, not a medical device.

 System Architecture

 The system models your cardiovascular response as a first-order system: your heart rate at any given power output is determined by a personal baseline plus a gain factor (K) multiplied by power.
-The controller inverts this model to compute the power needed for your target heart rate, then applies small feedback corrections.
+The controller inverts this model to compute the power needed for your target heart rate, clips it to hardware limits, then applies small feedback corrections.

-In plain terms: the system predicts what power will put you in zone, sets the trainer there, and makes small adjustments based on what your heart rate actually does.
+In plain terms: the system predicts what power should put you in zone, asks the trainer for that resistance when the trainer can execute it, and makes small adjustments based on what your heart rate actually does.
 The better it knows your K, the better the first guess.

 The Core Equation